 Take Time Out For You

-Self-care is the greatest act of self-love.
+Self-care is the greatest act of self-love; especially when you experience any kind of holiday burnout.
 Without it, we’re not able to truly share our best with others.
 Whether your inner practice includes meditation, mindfulness, breath work, visualisation, Qi Gong, Tai Chi, surfing, singing, dancing, or playing music…do that and keep doing it throughout the festive season – it fuels your body, restores your mind, and nourishes your soul.

 Queues, traffic, flight cancellations, double-booked tables, packages that don’t arrive and orders that were missed – they happen.
 Hopefully not to you, but they happen.
 It’s not called the silly season for no reason, but you do have a choice not to get caught up in the fog of it.
 Rise above.

 Plan ahead, smile, breathe and stay kind.
 And in case you missed it earlier – simplify and focus on what really matters.